oshied/directord/docs/orchestrations.md

 ##### Example Orchestration file

-This example orchestration file will copy the local client ssh keys from the directordy `/home/centos/.ssh` to all nodes within the clister.
+This example orchestration file will copy the local client ssh keys from the directory `/home/centos/.ssh` to all nodes within the clister.
 Then, on the three noted targets, `wget` will be installed.

 ``` yaml